 - Preparing and filing documents

-- Stating the injured worker’s case at hearings
+- Stating the firefighter's case at hearings

-If you or someone you love has served your community as a full-time or volunteer firefighter, and has been diagnosed with cancer, you may be able to obtain workers’ compensation benefits.
+If you or someone you love has served your community as a full-time or volunteer firefighter, and has been diagnosed with cancer, you may obtain workers’ compensation benefits.
 The legal team at the Monast Law Office is here to help Ohio firefighters and their families.
 Call our Upper Arlington office today to learn more about your rights and schedule a free, no-obligation consultation.